Irev-Dev/cadhub/docs/blog/2020-10-31-curated-code-cad.md

 - License: Apache, 2.0
 - ~~Online editor~~

 Curv is a programming language for creating art using mathematics.
 It’s a 2D and 3D geometric modelling tool that supports full colour, animation and 3D printing.
-It was inspired by OpenScad and [shadertoy](https://www.shadertoy.com/).
+It was inspired by OpenSCAD and [shadertoy](https://www.shadertoy.com/).

 ### [DeclaraCAD](https://declaracad.com/)
 - [Repo](https://github.com/codelv/declaracad)